Aman2406/NSA-block/README.md

 ------------

 - [x] 30.01.2016 Video section added, official guidance from nsa.gov added + an section for future tips
-- [x] 15.09.2015 Seperate the into his own References.txt file (list was also updated)
+- [x] 15.09.2015 Separate the into his own References.txt file (list was also updated)
 - [x] 04.09.2015 Added Ipv6 list, sort the test lists in his own cat.
 - [x] 02.09.2015 Added 'Snowden documents compilations'
 - [x] 19.08.2015 Added Backbone Providers and other involved services